 For more information phone 0141 332 4632 and ask for David or Liz

 Visibility’s Sealladh project is for people who have acquired a brain injury, which may have been caused by an injury, viral infection, stroke, tumour or action in the armed forces.
 Research suggests there is a common link between sight loss and head injury.
 Often people that have acquired a brain injury may not be aware that their sight could have been affected, or perhaps they are aware of the visual loss but require professional support to understand their visual changes.
-It is estimated that between 30% - 40% of people who have acquired a brain injury will have an undiagnosed or diagnosed neurological sight difficulties.
+It is estimated that 80% of people who have a stroke and a large proportion of people who have an acquired brain injury will have an undiagnosed or diagnosed neurological sight loss.
 People who experience neurological sight difficulties often present with the following behaviours:

-Sealladh uses pioneering Neuro Vision Technology developed in Australia to assess the person’s visual abilities using a non-invasive training package.
+Sealladh uses compensatory scanning training to assess the person’s visual abilities.
 Once Visibility has carried out an initial assessment, we will work with the person to develop a training rehabilitation programme.
-The programme will train the service user to use systematic static scanning techniques.
+The programme will train the service user to use systematic static scanning technique.
 These techniques can be used in the home and can lead on to further development of communication skills, independent living skills as well as indoor and outdoor mobility.
 The technique enables people to scan regularly to avoid daily collisions; it eliminates the dangers of crossing the road and unsystematic visual searching.

 For more information phone 0141 332 4632 and ask for Laura, Jamie or David.